A worldsheet for Kerr: Acknowledgements

 \section{Acknowledgements}

 We thank Tim Adamo, Lionel Mason, Ricardo Monteiro and Matteo Sergola.
 AG has received support from NSF PHY-1707938 and from the Harvard Society of Fellows.
 BM is supported by an STFC studentship ST/R504737/1.
 AO's research is funded by the STFC grant ST/T000864/1.
 DOC is supported by the STFC grant ST/P0000630/1.
+AG and AO thank the Higgs Centre for Theoretical Physics for hospitality.